Sunday, June 29, 2025

 As for Jimmy and Rebecca, they were just getting started.
 The two 30-somethings -- and just barely -- were on the move, and everybody in Moab was watching.
 The Jimmy Trumbo story was just getting started.

-Jimmy had already downsized and cut and run from most of his businesses from Green River to the old ranchhouse to old Charlie's bunkhouse.
+Jimmy had already downsized and cut and run from most of his businesses, from Green River to the old ranchhouse to old Charlie's bunkhouse.
 Those days of relaxation, a good Zane Grey book, and a nice little fire seemed like something from an old John Wayne movie.

 Was it his fault?
 Only two decades had passed since Hollywood actors walked around town as free as a bird to mingle with the locals.
 Yes, times were changing.
 The Canyons were still there, but soon to be overrun like ants trying to scurry away from an overgrown ant hill.